 celandine, Buttercup, Ranunculus Ficaria, Smallworth, Butterblume as well as Fireweed.

-The medicinal properties are astringent, tonic, emetic and also alterative.
-This is a traditional herbal medicine for piles and it quite effective as well.
+The medicinal properties are astringent, tonic, emetic and alterative.
+This is a traditional herbal medicine for piles and it is very effective as well.

 It is said that it